Twitter suspends over a dozen Venezuelan government, military accounts

 “Alert!
 People of Venezuela, the oppressive government of the USA blocked the Twitter account for CEOFANB and others,” military commander Remigio Ceballos wrote on Twitter, referring to the Bolivarian Armed Forces’ Strategic Operational command.

+Twitter in a statement Wednesday said the service has “proactive systems” which aim to detect “platform manipulations,” but that such systems can commit errors which account owners are welcome to appeal.

-Twitter did not respond to requests for comment on why the accounts had been suspended.
-It often discloses takedowns of information operations that seek to manipulate its platform.
+The company, which offered no further comment on the Venezuelan matter, often discloses takedowns of information operations that seek to manipulate its platform.

-In December, the company suspended tens of thousands of accounts linked to a Saudi company digging up political dissidents’ personal data, and in September it blocked the account of Cuban Communist Party leader Raul Castro.
+In December, Twitter suspended tens of thousands of accounts linked to a Saudi company digging up political dissidents’ personal data, and in September it blocked the account of Cuban Communist Party leader Raul Castro.

 It also announced three separate removals of Venezuelan accounts last year, two in January and one in June, representing a total of nearly 2,000 accounts, some of them part of “a state-backed influence campaign targeting domestic audiences.”